wix-incubator/import-path/README.md

 ## Intro
 This package helps creating a nicer API for your require paths.

-If for example your `dist` folder is being published in your packge, usually users will try to require by using the full path:
+If for example your `dist` folder is being published in your packge, usually users will try to require it by using the full path:

 ```javascript
 import {importantFunction} from 'my-package/dist/src/importantFunction';